NativeScript/sample-iOS-Profiling/README.md

 | React Native | 63268ms    | 56110ms    | 55450ms    |

 ### Big data
+The tests below show the marshaling of an array with 65 536 elements between JavaScript and native.
+It is for 200 calls to native code.

 | Platform     | Run 1      | Run 2      | Run 3      |
 | ------------ | ---------: | ---------: | ---------: |
 | Native       | 768ms      | 774ms      | 759ms      |